Skip to Main Content

 Car crash statistics show that speeding is the primary contributor to motor vehicle fatalities.
 While receiving a speeding ticket for going only slightly above the speed limit might not seem like a big deal, more than half of speed-related fatalities occur on roads with speed limits lower than 55 miles per hour.

 Considering the risk of costly property damage and bodily injury claims related to speeding in Kentucky, auto insurance carriers typically increase premiums for up to three years after a speeding ticket.
-Louisville drivers with speeding tickets pay an annual rate of $3,120, which is 16 percent more than the Kentucky average of $2,603.
+Louisville drivers with a single speeding ticket pay an annual rate of $4,081 for full coverage, which is 21 percent more than Louisville drivers without incidents in their driving history.

 Kentucky Farm Bureau